-Just how prepared are you for all of the potential spring pet health hazards out there facing your pet?
-Increase your awareness with this useful advice!
+How prepared are you for the potential spring health hazards facing your pup?
+Increase your awareness with our advice for the new season.

 Glorious Spring!
 New life bursts forth right before your eyes.
 But it’s not all bunny babies and Robin’s eggs out there.
 Just ask your vet.
 Spring’s a season of horny rattlesnakes, tireless ticks and other little buggers that threaten the health of your pet.
 So before Spring Fever sets in, get set to protect your pooch.
 Dr. Sandy Block of the Bay Area’s Bollinger Canyon Animal Hospital points out the main critter culprits of the season.